WELCOME TO LINDSAY'S CELLO STUDIO

 Lindsay served as principal cellist of both UNC and UMass Symphony orchestras and has performed professionally in a variety of settings including the Faculty Chamber Music Series at Interlochen, the Five College New Music Festival in Amherst, MA, the Hopscotch Music Festival in Raleigh, NC, and the Trans-Siberian Orchestra.
 Her most recent performance project, the Sun-Stipe-Rice Trio, has given concerts at the Cedars Young Artists Concert series, the Carol Woods Wednesday Evening Concert series, Carolina Meadows, and has presented a benefit concert for the Refugee Support Center in Carrboro, NC.

 A dedicated teacher, Lindsay received her pedagogy training from Dr. Tanya Carey, celebrated cellist and former president of the Suzuki Association of the Americas.
 Lindsay has taught lessons and coached chamber music at the University of Massachusetts Amherst and Interlochen Arts Camp.
-In addition to performing and maintaining her private studio, Lindsay serves on the faculty of Kidznotes, an El Sistema based non-profit that provides free music education to kids in the Triangle, is a coach for the Chapel Hill Chamber Music Academy, and runs the cello program at Meredith College Suzuki Strings in Raleigh.
+In addition to performing and maintaining her private studio, Lindsay serves on the faculty of Kidznotes, an El Sistema based non-profit that provides free music education to kids in the Triangle, and runs the cello program at Meredith College Suzuki Strings in Raleigh.